 How Digitalization Impacts Workflow Automation

-With that in mind, here’s a brief introduction to digital transformation and digitalization along with a look at how digitalizing can impact workflow automation for organizations.
+With that in mind, here’s a brief introduction to digital transformation and digitalization along with a look at how digitalizing can impact enterprise workflow automation.

-The pandemic dramatically accelerated digitalization in 2020, causing organizations to quickly pivot, adapt, and scale their operations to ensure business continuity during a year of unprecedented global disruption.
-As businesses rushed to digitalize, they turned to automation to accelerate their transformation.
+The pandemic dramatically accelerated digitalization in 2020.
+This required organizations to quickly pivot, adapt, and scale their operations to ensure business continuity during a year of global disruption.
+As businesses rushed to digitalize workflows, they turned to automation to accelerate their transformation.

 Successful Digitalization Requires Flexible Automation

 To digitalize your business successfully, you must use an agile automation method that’s capable of adapting to changes in the environment.

 Some businesses have used robotic process automation (RPA) to adapt.
 According to TechTarget, RPA is “a technology that mimics the way humans interact with software to perform repeatable, high-volume tasks.”

 For instance, a company may use RPA to create bots that can autonomously fill out forms or transfer information between siloed applications.
 This streamlines rote tasks for their employees in the process.
 These bots can and do win back precious time for individual employees, allowing them to focus on more rewarding work.

 - It can only take on individual tasks